-As countries around the world work to contain the spread and impact of COVID-19, the World Bank Group is moving quickly to provide fast, flexible responses to help developing countries strengthen their pandemic response and health care systems.
+As countries around the world work to contain the spread and impact of COVID-19, the World Bank Group has mounted the largest crisis response in its history to help developing countries strengthen their pandemic response.

 With the pandemic’s rapid spread into developing countries, the World Bank Group is working hard to deliver support to clients.
 From April 2020 to March 2021, the Bank Group committed over $200 billion, an unprecedented level of financial support, to public and private sector clients to fight the impacts of the pandemic.
 Our support is tailored to the health, economic, and social shocks that countries are facing.

 The Bank Group’s support is helping developing countries save lives and detect, prevent, and respond to COVID-19.
 The financing is also helping address the health emergency, strengthen health systems, protect the poor and vulnerable, support businesses, create jobs and jump start a green, resilient, and inclusive recovery.

 The World Bank is making $20 billion available to help developing countries finance the purchase and distribution of COVID-19 vaccines.
 In addition, the Bank has partnered with COVAX on a new financing mechanism that will let COVAX make advance purchases – beyond the fully subsidized doses they are receiving from donors – to help speed up the vaccine supply.

 We are also partnering with the Africa Union to provide desperately needed vaccines: our support to the Africa Vaccine Acquisition Task Team (AVATT) initiative will help countries purchase and deploy vaccines for up to 400 million people.